open5e/open5e/source/equipment/magic-items/figurine-of-wondrous-power.rst

 **Silver Raven (Uncommon).** This silver statuette of a raven can become a raven for up to 12 hours.
 Once it has been used, it can't be used again until 2 days have passed.
-While in raven form, the figurine allows you to cast the *animal messenger* spell on it at will.
+While in raven form, the figurine allows you to cast the :ref:`srd:animal-messenger` spell on it at will.